 MINNEAPOLIS (WCCO) — The trial in the murder of George Floyd is over, but questions are beginning to circulate about one of the jurors.

-A photo is making the rounds on social media of Brandon Mitchell attending the March on Washington back in August, which commemorated the 57th anniversary of Dr. Martin Luther King Jr. giving his historic “I Have a Dream” speech.READ MORE: 'Police Misconduct Is Costly': An Examination Of Settlements In Minneapolis
+A photo is making the rounds on social media of Brandon Mitchell attending the March on Washington back in August, which commemorated the 57th anniversary of Dr. Martin Luther King Jr. giving his historic “I Have a Dream” speech.READ MORE: Derek Chauvin Files His Own Appeal Of Conviction, Sentence In George Floyd's Murder

 In the image, Mitchell is wearing a T-shirt featuring the likeness of King, surrounded by text that reads “Get Your Knee Off Our Necks,” and “BLM.”